floogulinc/csci3501/lab2/README.md

 ```
 ./gradlew javadoc
 ```
+That will put them in `build/docs/javadoc`

 ## Analysis

 Between TimSort and QuickSort, TimSort does fewer comparisons for all tests.
 The difference isn't too much for completely random data, with TimSort being about 20% better.
 For the tests on completely sorted or partially sorted data though, the difference is much greater.
 For a completely sorted array, TimSort does 5000 times fewer comparisons than QuickSort.

+QuickSort with random pivots seems to have slightly better comparison performance to regular QuickSort for completely random data.
+For fully and partially pre-sorted data though, it performs much better than regular QuickSort.
+It still does more comparisons than TimSort in all the tested cases.

+QuickSort with pivots chosen by the median of three random items in the array (until there are few enough items in the sub-array, 20 in this case) performs notably better than regular QuickSort and RandomizedQS for random values.
+For the other tests of partially or completely sorted data, it performs worse than RandomizedQS and TimSort but still better than QuickSort.

+QuickSort that uses insertion sort when it gets to small enough sub-arrays performs worse than all other algorithms in completely random integers.
+The same applies to partially and completely pre-sorted arrays.

+## Run Data

 Some normal runs using these sorters: